GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 [messages 2]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-gw/messages2.png
 ![messages example][messages 2]

-Note: If your Sigfox backend can receive the message, the up arrow will first be greyed out.
+Note: If your Sigfox backend can receive the message, the up arrow will first be grayed out.
 If the GCP Cloud Function `callback_data` was triggered successfully, and the function replied as expected, the arrow will turn green.

 1. Verify that the message payload was forwarded to your Cloud Pub/Sub topic.
 On your development machine, execute the following command:

         (venv) $ gcloud pubsub subscriptions pull sigfox-data-sub --limit 100 --auto-ack

-    Note: You may have to execute the command a few times to fetch the new messages.
+    You may need to execute the command a few times to fetch the new messages.

     The command should return an output similar to this: